Thinka88/Perception_and_Identification_Experiment/README.md

 # Perception and Identification Experiment

-This repository contains a perception and identification experiment.
+This repository contains a replication perception and identification experiment.

+link zu paper einfügen

 ## Experiment